Anaid0616/Anaid0616/README.md

 ## 🌟 About Me
-💻  I'm currently in my second year of **Front-End Development** at Noroff.
+💻  I'm a Front-End Developer soon graduating from **Front-End Development Noroff School of Technology and Digital Media**.
 I love the creative aspects of coding, where I can design, build, and bring visual beauty to life.
 We are studying **Frameworks**, I recently learned Tailwind and now started working with React.

 🎓 My journey with coding began during my first year at high school, where I studied HTML and CSS as part of an IT and sports program.
 After graduating I sought out creative careers and found my way into hairdressing—a profession where I could express my artistic side.
 I been self-employed and enjoyed bringing creativity to my work for many years, but I'm now ready for a new chapter.

 🎨📸 I've always been a creative person, with a passion for drawing and creating.
 In my free time, I love photography, interior design and home projects.
-I also enjoy listening to music, strength training, and spending time with family, friends, and my cats.
+I also enjoy listening to music, strength training, and spending time with family and friends.